Exam admission rules

 12.14.
 Your webcam must allow you to do a 360-degree scan of the room and needs to be easily lifted and moved throughout the room.
 You can see how this works here.

 12.15.
 Please note, in addition to the room scan indicated in this video, we reserve the right to request a mirror check.
 You need to bring a reflective surface such as a mirror, so you can display the screen, webcam, keyboard and edges of your monitor/ screen when requested.
-If you have blank A4 paper sheets for notes (see rules below - maximum 2 sheets of A4), you will need to show both sides of each piece of paper when requested by the invigilator.
+If you have blank A4 paper sheets for notes (you can take in 2 sheets of A4 white paper on the day to make notes.
+These sheets must be blank except for this on-the-day support number; +44 (0)80 8273 9244) you will need to show both sides of each piece of paper when requested by the invigilator.
 At the end of the exam you will need to destroy any notes you have made in front of the camera witnessed by the invigilator.

 12.16.
 All required reference materials will be provided for you on screen.
 You must not take into the examination room any unauthorised materials or items or consult in any way, any book, paper (other than any permitted blank paper, see below), document or other written, typed or printed matter.
 Unauthorised materials include, for example, tax tables, electronic devices (see above), leaflets, non-transparent lids or cases.